TinaMor/bc-10-Twitter-Sentiment-Analysis/README.md

 If the pip3 is not installed, please install it from your Package Manager.
 It is generally called

-        python-pip
+        python3-pip

 To run the application:

         python3 main.py

-If Python3 is default in your setup:
+If **Python3 is default in your setup:

         python main.py